Jaret Wright: Early life and education

-Wright was born on December 29, 1975, in Anaheim, California, and is the son of Clyde Wright, who himself pitched for nine seasons in the major leagues and three seasons in the Japanese equivalent.
+Wright was born on December 29, 1975 in Anaheim, California, and is the son of Clyde Wright, who himself pitched for nine seasons in the major leagues and three seasons in Nippon Professional Baseball.
 Wright graduated from Katella High School in Anaheim, where he also played quarterback and linebacker for the football team.
-He was named league MVP and High School Player of the Year by the Orange County Register and Los Angeles Times.
+He was named league MVP and Orange County High School Player of the Year.

 Professional career

-Jaret was drafted out of high school by the Cleveland Indians in the 1st round (10th pick overall) of the 1994 Major League Baseball draft.
+The Cleveland Indians selected Wright in the first round, with the 10th overall pick, of the 1994 Major League Baseball draft.
 Following the draft, Wright began his professional career with the Burlington Indians, the team's rookie league affiliate in the Appalachian League.
-The 18-year-old started in four games and had a 5.40 ERA.
+The 18-year-old started in four games and had a 5.40 earned run average (ERA).

-For 1995, Jaret progressed to the Class A Columbus RedStixx in the South Atlantic League, where he went 5–6 with a 3.00 ERA in 24 games.
+In 1995, Wright progressed to the Class A Columbus RedStixx in the South Atlantic League, where he went 5–6 with a 3.00 ERA in 24 games.
 In 1996, he moved up to the Kinston Indians, the team's "High-A" affiliate in the Carolina League.
 He went 7–4 in 19 starts, with a 2.50 ERA.
 Baseball America rated Wright as its #22 prospect and was regularly mentioned by the Cleveland front office as one of the organization's top prospects.

-The following year, 1997, was a breakout season for Jaret.
+The following year, 1997, was a breakout season for Wright.
 He started with the Akron Aeros, the Double-A in the Eastern League, where he went 3–3 with a 3.67 ERA.
 He was quickly promoted to the Triple-A Buffalo Bisons, going 4–1 in 7 starts and sported an impressive 1.80 ERA.
 On June 3, he pitched a 7-inning, 2-hit shutout against the Indianapolis Indians.
 That earned Wright a promotion to the big club when a spot opened up.